lewiih001/quote-app/README.md

 .Authors Info

-Description: A simple web application using a web API hosted by type.fit and the front end hosted on github pages.
+Description: A simple web application using a web API hosted by type.fit/api/quotes and the front end hosted on github pages.

 This application allows the user to look and search for quotes as well as well as add quotes.

-Features : The users of the website will be able to : scrolling to view quotes deleting quotes adding quotes
+Features : The users of the website will be able to :

+scroll to view quotes
+deleting quotes
+adding quotes

-Requirements to use the app : .Access to a computer or any gadget .
-Accsess to internet connection
+Requirements to use the app : .Access to a computer or any gadget and accsess to internet connection

 Installation : .clone the github repo : git clone :https://github.com/lewiih001/quote-app